-First, it’s important to know that a first-time homebuyer is defined as someone who hasn’t owned a home in 3 years.
+First, it’s important to know that a first-time homebuyer is defined as someone who hasn’t owned a home in three years.
 So, if you’ve owned in the past, but are renting now, you may be a first-timer again!
-Plus, across our databank of programs, 37 percent don’t have a first-time homebuyer requirement.
+Plus, across our database of programs, 37 percent don’t have a first-time homebuyer requirement.

 3 most common types of programs

 These programs are normally soft second or third mortgages or grants, providing benefits such as 0% interest rates, deferred payments and forgivable loans.
 The assistance amounts will range from a few to tens of thousands of dollars and can be used towards the down payment, closing costs, prepaids, principal reductions and/or repairs.

 Don’t count out high cost markets.
 Program benefits and eligibility requirements are adjusted based on a percentage range of the area’s median income and home prices.